samgriesemer/vim-roam/README.md

 research](https://roamresearch.com), which is widely considered to have popularized the notion of highly interconnected notes and an integrated _backlink_ explorer.
-The goal of this plugin is to implement useful utilities for networked note management in Vim, namely maintenance of a link graph and writing context-rich backlink content to a buffer.
+The goal of this plugin is to implement useful utilities for networked note management in Vim, namely maintenance of a link graph and writing context-rich backlink content dynamically to a buffer.

 Note: this plugin does not intend to replace an outer wiki management plugin such as `wiki.vim`.
 It instead aims to complement these plugins by adding a richer backlink ecosystem and additional search rules, among other things.
 As of right now, this plugin requires `wiki.vim` (although at some point this dependency may be be removed).
+This plugin has _not_ been tested with [vimwiki](https://github.com/vimwiki/vimwiki).

-Note$^2$: while this plugin is part of my primary Vim setup (and runs smoothly on my system), it is still in early development and may not work perfectly for you.
+Note$^2$: while this plugin is part of my own note taking setup in Vim (and runs smoothly on my system), it is still in early development and may not work perfectly for you.
 You may or may not experience unexpected behavior depending on your filetypes or note syntax.
 The plugin also does not have the level of configuration I would like at this time.
 While large bugs will be fixed as they're uncovered and the option set will mature in the future,